 - Every winter, snow plows are hit by motorists that don't see them or see them too late.
 The vast majority of these accidents are rear‐end collision incidents where motorists have not driven with caution in the snow.

 Regular inspections in winter months are conducted to determine the state of a highway, which helps determine the following:

 - What updates to driving conditions need to be made on our Highway Hotline

 - Winter night surveillance operators travel highways around Regina, Moose Jaw, Saskatoon, and Prince Albert, to report conditions and treat snow and ice during late night and early morning shifts.

 Highways are prioritized for snow removal and ice treatment based on highway classification and traffic volumes (Annual Average Daily Traffic AADT)

-Level 1: The highest priority given to inter-provincial routes and highways with greater than 1,500 AADT:
+Level 1: The highest priority given to the busiest major highways with greater than 1,500 AADT:

 - Examples of highest priority Highways are 1, 7, 10, 11, 16 and 39.

 - Snow removal initiated as soon as practical or after 3 cm of snow accumulated on driving lines.

 - Snow plowed and ice treated (or assessed for treatment) within six hours of the end of the storm.
 Extra time may be needed in extreme circumstances.